 County Jails Struggle To Treat Mentally Ill Inmates

 DeVonte Jones began to show signs of schizophrenia as a teenager.
-His first public episode was nine years ago at a ball game at Wavering Park, in Quincy, Ill.
+His first public episode was nine years ago at a ballgame at Wavering Park, in Quincy, Ill.

-"He snapped out and just went around and started kicking people," says Jones' mother Linda Colon, who now lives in a Chicago suburb.
+"He snapped out and just went around and started kicking people," says Jones' mother, Linda Colon, who now lives in a Chicago suburb.

 The police were called.
 Jones was arrested, charged with aggravated battery and placed in Adams County Jail.
 Colon says Jones had no recollection of what happened.